thaume/thaume.github.io/_posts/2013-12-12-es6-modules-and-emberjs-a-taste-of-the-future-part-2.md

 </div>
 {% endhighlight %}

-The templates are processed by the grunt task <code class="language-markup"><span class="token tag">grunt-ember-template</span></code>, you should not have to worry about that, just use the classic Ember's conventions names for your templates (just remember to switch to a pathname style convention).
+The templates are processed by the grunt task <code class="language-markup">grunt-ember-template</code>, you should not have to worry about that, just use the classic Ember's conventions names for your templates (just remember to switch to a pathname style convention).

-We now have everything we need to kickstart our app, let's write the <code class="language-markup"><span class="token tag">app.js</span></code> and unleash Ember !
+We now have everything we need to kickstart our app, let's write the <code class="language-markup">app.js</code> and unleash Ember !

 ## App.js
 Our app.js file is the entry point of our application, where we create the application and launch the Resolver (all the LOG_* are for debug purpose):